ianberman/VJ-Mixer/README.md

 Requires the yin~ external (included, install like any other external)

-There are instructions in the patch.

 Quickstart: press 1 to play both audio files and press toggle to play both video files.
 Route buf1/2 to loud/env/yin + dacL/R. Then experiment with video mixer routing!

+There are more instructions in the patch.